kredlyai/smart-contracts/README.md

 - `RiskFund`
 - `ReserveHelpers`

 These three contracts are designed to hold funds that have been accumulated from interest reserves and liquidation incentives, send a portion to the protocol treasury, and send the remainder to the `RiskFund` contract.
-When `reduceReserves()` is called in a vToken contract, all accumulated liquidation fees and interests reserves are sent to the `ProtocolShareReserve` contract.
+When `reduceReserves()` is called in a leToken contract, all accumulated liquidation fees and interests reserves are sent to the `ProtocolShareReserve` contract.
 Once funds are transferred to the `ProtocolShareReserve`, anyone can call `releaseFunds()` to transfer 50% to the `protocolIncome` address and the other 50% to the `riskFund` contract.
 Once in the `riskFund` contract, the tokens can be swapped via PancakeSwap pairs to the convertible base asset, which can be updated by the authorized accounts.
 When tokens are converted to the `convertibleBaseAsset`, they can be used in the `Shortfall` contract to auction off the pool's bad debt.
 Note that just as each pool is isolated, the risk funds for each pool are also isolated: only the associated risk fund for a pool can be used when auctioning off the bad debt of the pool.

 ### Shortfall